asogaard/adversarial/README.md

 ```
 $ . scripts/submit.sh
 ```
-which will submit data staging, training/evaluation, and finalisation jobs, in that order
+which will submit data staging, training/evaluation, and finalisation jobs, in that order.